georgewallace/storage-dotnet-perf-scale-app/README.md

 # Azure Storage Performance and Scalability Test

-This is a <a href="http://azure.microsoft.com/en-us/services/storage/">Azure storage</a> demo that creates a DS14v2 virtual machine with 50 1GB random files that are uploaded and downloaded to a storage account to showcase scalability and performance when using the Azure storage SDK.
+This is an <a href="http://azure.microsoft.com/en-us/services/storage/">Azure storage</a> demo that creates a DS14v2 virtual machine with 50 1GB random files that are uploaded and downloaded to a storage account to showcase scalability and performance when using the Azure storage SDK.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fgeorgewallace%2Fstorage-dotnet-perf-scale-app%2Fmaster%2Fazuredeploy.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>